-- The sample Credentials included in the PowerPack have been updated to use the latest required permissions to access the Azure Portal.
-These changes are causing the Azure Credential Test to fail when testing the credentials' ability to make Azure Active Directory requests.
-However, if you follow the instructions for creating Credentials as written in the Monitoring Microsoft Azure manual, the Credentials should discover Azure with no issues. - If you edit the "Disable By VM Tag" Run Book Action or the "Microsoft Azure: Merge with VM" Run Book Action on a system running version 8.9.0 of SL1, the action fails because of a configuration issue.
-This issue was addressed in version 8.9.1.1 of the platform. - The default metric System Availability requires an availability report every five minutes by default.
+- If you encounter a 529 error, this is usually a temporary issue with the Microsoft API service. - Some environments could experience an issue when installing the PowerPack in which the installation window will show that the PowerPack is still installing when the PowerPack has finished being installed.
+If this occurs, users can close the window and check the PowerPack version number in the PowerPack Manager page (System > Manage > PowerPacks) to confirm that installation has completed. - The PowerPack will not install on SL1 systems configured to be Federal Information Processing Standards (FIPS)-compliant until the new user interface available with SL1 version 10.1.0 and later supports FIPS systems. - SVG icons for device classes in AP2 are not available in this version. - The default metric System Availability requires an availability report every five minutes by default.
 However, the "Microsoft Azure: Virtual Machine Discovery" Dynamic Application runs every 15 minutes by default, which causes gaps in the data.
-To avoid seeing gaps in System Availability, reduce the default poll time for the Discovery Dynamic Application to five minutes. - After installing version 109 of this PowerPack, you might encounter a message that begins with the following text: Unhandled exception during collection, process Data Collection: Dynamic App: Traceback (most recent call last).
-This issue was addressed in version 8.9.1.1 of SL1. - When Azure components are discovered in the default System organization, the "Microsoft Azure: Merge Physical with Component" Run Book Action will not work.
-To work around this issue, use a different organization instead of System. - When discovering a large number of component devices, the discovery process can cause the appearance of numerous critical events with the message, "Large backlog of asynchronous jobs detected". - The Dynamic Application "Microsoft: Azure Backup Policy Configuration" retrieves an additional parameter (HourlyLogBackup) that is not displayed in the Azure portal.
+To avoid seeing gaps in System Availability, reduce the default poll time for the Discovery Dynamic Application to five minutes. - When discovering a large number of component devices, the discovery process can cause the appearance of numerous critical events with the message, "Large backlog of asynchronous jobs detected". - The Dynamic Application "Microsoft: Azure Backup Policy Configuration" retrieves an additional parameter (HourlyLogBackup) that is not displayed in the Azure portal.
 The parameter does not contain a value.
 This issue is caused by a parameter being available in the Azure API but not in the Azure portal.